-MISSION STATEMENT: Fostering the human-animal bond by protecting the safety and welfare of Denver’s animals and citizens.
+Empowering Denver’s communities to live better, longer by fostering the human-animal bond and protecting the safety and welfare of animals and people.

 To aid in succeeding in our mission, we:

-Denver Animal Shelter is a member of the Metro Denver Shelter Alliance.
-The Metro Denver Shelter Alliance is a coalition of more than 20 public and private shelters, rescues, and other animal service providers committed to saving pets and fostering responsible pet ownership in our community.
+Denver Animal Protection is a member of the Metro Denver Animal Welfare Alliance (MDAWA).
+MDAWA is a coalition of 25 public and private shelters, rescue groups, and other animal service providers committed to fostering collaborative efforts of its members to promoting humane care for companion animals in our community.

 1241 W. Bayaud Ave.